draxem1/FreeCodeCampProjects/README.md

 ##Advice
         - Don't spend alot of time in the forums!
-        - Google is your friend & so is [Mozilla's](https://developer.mozilla.org) Javascript Referance.
+        - Google is your friend & so is Mozilla's javascript referance.
         - Take your time, and don't cheat yourself.
         - Program every day!
         - If you forget use map to go back and look at previous code